 Here's what you need to know about Virgin Australia's new Future Flight Credits.

 What are Virgin Australia Future Flight Credits?

-Virgin Australia's Future Flight Credits will ultimately replace both the airline's existing Travel Credits, and Conditional Credits.
+Virgin Australia's Future Flight Credits have replaced the airline's outstanding Travel Credits, and Conditional Credits.

-(Travel Credits are those issued prior to the airline's entry into Voluntary Administration, while Conditional Credits are those supplied during the Administration period.)
+(Travel Credits here being those issued prior to the airline's entry into Voluntary Administration, while Conditional Credits were those supplied during the Administration period.)

 Like Travel Credits and Conditional Credits, Future Flight Credits can be used to book travel with Virgin Australia.

 According to documents filed by Virgin Australia's administrators at Deloitte, the airline counts its travel credit balance at "net $394 million", which are now Future Flight Credits.

 However, Virgin Australia 'Travel Bank' continues to exist – separate from Future Flight Credits, for certain eligible passengers – which continues to adopt its previous set of rules, by simply being a payment method that can be used towards any commercial Virgin Australia booking.

 How can you use a Virgin Australia Future Flight Credit?

 Future Flight Credits operate a little differently to Virgin Australia's previous credits, and to those Travel Bank credits as above.